destinthompson04/CS375-assignment-2-repo/README.md

 What are our roles?
 - Alex: Pixel art
-- UI Design
+- Destin: UI Design
-- Back End HTML
+- Ashley: Back End HTML
+- James: Accessibility and Review